 Medicare for all will not pass.
 Medicare for all deeply imposes on the market share of private health insurers and could mean the end of private heath insurance altogether.
 I say imposes on because although the same service is offered for 15 to 20% less through Medicare (8), the version of Medicare for All authored by Pramila Jayapal, is an undertaking to reduce the cost of health care in general through negotiating costs.
 Meaning some hospitals and doctors may refuse to provide services at a reduced rate which will ensure private insurers for exclusive care facilities.

 Beyond the health insurance industries ability to influence the voting habits of congress, is the ability of the health insurance industry to influence the opinions of the public.
-Before lobbyists had the public option removed from The Affordable Care Act, there were senseless discussion of government death panels, and worrying about the government deciding what would be covered.
+Before lobbyists had the public option removed from The Affordable Care Act, there was senseless discussion of government death panels, and worrying about the government deciding what would be covered.
 The ability for critical analysis has long been absent from this population.
 Whether a person works for the government or whether they work for an insurance company it is still a person who is making the decision.
 Would you rather have a person working from guidelines directed from an entity that is incentivized by profit in denying coverage, or, a person directed by an entity that is not incentivized by profit to decide what is covered?

 Opposition will exist from within through lobbying, and it will be strengthened from without through the manufacture of dissent from people fooled into being opposed to their own interest.